 What are closing costs?

 “Closing costs” is a catchall term for the various fees associated with closing a real estate transaction.
-They can include things like escrow fees, loan origination fees, title insurance and more, some paid by the seller and some paid by the buyer — in many cases, who pays what is negotiable.
+They can include things like escrow fees, loan origination fees, title insurance and more, some paid by the seller and some paid by the buyer.
+In many cases, who pays for what is negotiable.

-Closing costs are not the same as real estate commissions, though you may hear them grouped under the same umbrella.
+First, let’s clear up a common misconception: Closing costs are not the same as real estate commissions, though they are often grouped under the same umbrella.
 Commissions are also paid at the closing, and usually by the seller.
-These have traditionally run about 6 percent of the home’s sale price.
-However, commissions have been trending downward and may be closer to 5 percent these days.
+These typically run between 5 and 6 percent of the home’s sale price.
 For a $400,000 sale, a 5 percent commission would equal $20,000.
 The buyer’s and seller’s agents typically split this fee down the middle — so yes, you as the seller are paying both your own agent and your buyer’s agent.

-Here’s a breakdown of some of the typical closing costs for sellers:
+Here are some of the typical closing costs for sellers, beyond agent commissions:

 |Types of closing fees||Average cost|